giprocida/Debezium-practical-examples/README.md

-if you alter the structure of the `customers` table in the database and trigger another change event, a new version of that schema will be available in the Apicurio Registry.
+If you alter the structure of the `customers` table in the database and trigger another change event, a new version of that schema will be available in the Apicurio Registry.
 Follow these steps to achieve this:

 1. Log into the MySQL container (use VSCode for that).